audioxide/data/data/posts/20191023-reviews-clipping-there-existed-an-addiction-to-blood.md

   same way that I imagine a vampire's glamouring might be: warm, cold, hypnotic, enticing, and foreboding as all Hell."
 week: 213
+blurb: "The album is enthralling in the same way a vampire's glamouring might
+  be: warm, cold, hypnotic, enticing, and foreboding as all Hell."
 ---
 author: André
 review: >-